Mentoring service

 Further support and integration

-The goal at the end of the mentoring sessions is to integrate children into our wider youth club activities.
+The goal at the end of the mentoring sessions is to integrate children into our wider youth club activities, if appropriate.
 We’ve found that consistent and positive peer-to-peer support and regular engagement with creative activities can have a transformative effect on a child’s well-being.

 Having a safe space with similar aged children, and trusted adults, whilst participating in positive activities will allow a child to still feel seen and heard by a network.
 In most cases, they may not have access to this support.